codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 2. Click **Set up** next to **QuickBooks Online Bank Feeds**.
 3. Use the toggle to set the integration to **Enabled**.

-:::info Integration doesn't appear in Link flow
+:::info Integration won't appear in Link flow

-Enabling the QuickBooks Online Bank Feeds integration doesn't make the integration visible in the Link flow.
+Enabling the integration won't make it visible in the Link flow.
+Instead, SMB users connect directly via a Link URL.

 :::

 ## Add a custom callout to the Link Site

 You can add a custom text callout, in both French and English, to the QBO Bank Feeds Link UI.
-This can provide additional guidance to SMB users on connecting their bank accounts to QBO.
+These can provide additional guidance to your SMB users on connecting their bank accounts to QBO.

-1. Go to the <a className="external" href="https://app.codat.io/settings/integrations/bankfeeds" target="_blank">**Bank feed integrations**</a> page in the Codat Portal.
+1. Go to the [**Bank feed integrations**](https://app.codat.io/settings/integrations/bankfeeds) page in the Codat Portal.
 2. Click **Manage** next to **QuickBooks Online Bank Feeds**.
 3. Enter text in the **Callout title** and **Callout body** fields (maximum of 50 and 150 characters respectively).
 Only plain text is supported.

    :::info Localization options

    You can also enter French translations for the callout title and body.
-These will appear in a separate box on the QBO Bank Feeds Link UI.

    :::